vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 == IMPORTANT NOTES =================
 Entries here are Name;Usage;Example;install

-Linux systems are strictly case sensitive sudo invokes superuser permissions man keyword_name displays help for an item
+Linux systems are strictly case sensitive. sudo invokes superuser permissions. man keyword_name displays help for an item.

 . /file-name will run a bash script (.sh) this is an abbreviation for source file-name
 | is the universal pipe to redirect output